Traveling "Green": The Wide World of Ecotourism

 - What has been the most significant program developed to positively impact the local environment?

 - Are native people employed?
 Do they give input into programs and operations?

 - Are there opportunities to enjoy locally made crafts and locally grown foods?

 Doing Your Homework

-- Level of activity—Find out what choices you have when it comes to organized tour time versus free time.
-Is hiking required, and if so, how difficult are the trails?
-What accommodations are there for any health-related restrictions?
+Level of activity—Find out what choices you have when it comes to organized tour time versus free time.
+If hiking is required, find out how difficult the trails are.
+Find out if there are accommodations for any health-related restrictions.